project-sunbird/project-sunbird.github.io/pages/developer-docs/server-installation/prerequisites.md

 ### API Key

 * Sunbird requires EkStep API keys to access the EkStep content repository.
 For details on how to get access the keys, refer <a href="http://www.sunbird.org/developer-docs/server_installation/ekstep_keys" target="_blank">Ekstep API Keys</a> to get the keys.
-If you are creating a test environment, get the QA API keys.
+If you are creating a test environment, get the QA API keys
+* Usee the key and secret to generate JWT Token.
+Use the web based tool - http://jwtbuilder.jamiekurtz.com/.
+Note that when using this tool, the key in the EkStep Developer credentials should be set as the Issuer field and the secret in the Key field

 ### Domain Name